There is an option now on your profile page

-- US President James Earl Carter Jr. refused to be called anything but "Jimmy," to the point where he used it in his Oath of Office.
+- US President Jimmy Carter refused to be called anything but "Jimmy," to the point where he used it in his Oath of Office.

 - Mr. T adopted his unusual stage name in order to force people to always address him as "Mister".
 It's not just a stage name, as he had it legally changed.
 He once put it, "First name, Mister.
 Middle name, That little period thing.
 Last name, T."